finom/rebloom/README.md

 }, []); // methods don't need to be dependencies
 ```

-You can split sub-stores into multiple files and access root store using first argument.
+You can split sub-stores into multiple files and access the root store using the first argument.

 ```ts
 // ./store/index.ts